ykskb/phrag/README.md

 ## Overview

-- **Instantly Operational:** Phrag creates a GraphQL simply from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.
+- **Instantly Operational:** Phrag creates a GraphQL simply from a RDBMS connection, using schema data of tables, columns, and primary / foreign keys.
 It can be run as a Clojure project or a [stand-alone executable](#stand-alone-version).

 - **CRUD / Relationship Features:** tables and/or views become queryable as root objects including nested objects of [relationships](docs/mechanism.md#relationships) with [aggregation](docs/sql_feature.md#aggregation), [filter](docs/sql_feature.md#filtering), [sorting](docs/sql_feature.md#sorting) and [pagination](docs/sql_feature.md#pagination) supported.
 [Mutations](docs/mechanism.md#mutations) (`create`, `update` and `delete`) are also created per table.

 - **Customization:** Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
-Custom functions can be configured in Clojure before & after database accesses per table & operation type, which can make GraphQL more practical with access controls, event firing and more.
+Custom functions can be configured before & after database accesses per an operation type & table.
+It can make a GraphQL service more practical with access controls, event firing and more.

 - **Performance in Mind:** Phrag's query resolver translates a nested object query into a single SQL query, leveraging correlated subqueries and JSON functions.
 [Load tests](docs/performance.md) have also been performed to verify it scales linear with resources without obvious bottlenecks.